Key party in Malaysia alliance withdraws support for PM Muhyiddin

-KUALA LUMPUR (Reuters) -Malaysia’s biggest political party and key ally in the ruling coalition withdrew support for Prime Minister Muhyiddin Yassin late on Wednesday and called on him to resign for failing to manage the COVID-19 pandemic.
+KUALA LUMPUR, July 8 (Reuters) - Malaysia's biggest political party and key ally in the ruling coalition withdrew support for Prime Minister Muhyiddin Yassin late on Wednesday and called on him to resign for failing to manage the COVID-19 pandemic.

 It was not clear if UMNO's withdrawal would immediately unseat Muhyiddin as parliament is currently not in session and the country is under a state of emergency to deal with the COVID-19 pandemic.